-News reporters and journalists write and present stories for newspapers, television stations, magazines, online news websites and other media outlets.
-News reporters conduct research, edit stories for accuracy and then present news with professionalism and timeliness.
-News reporters are required to have a bachelor's degree in journalism and several years of experience.
+These programs help students learn how to write and present stories for newspapers, television stations, magazines, online news websites and other media outlets.
+Students practice conducting research, editing stories for accuracy and presenting news with objectivity, professionalism and timeliness.
+They will often develop skills in the areas of writing, editing, interviewing and video or audio production.

 A bachelor's degree prepares students to work as reporters and journalists for a number of media outlets.
 Programs teach students to conduct news research, organize information and present stories in a logical, objective and timely manner.
 Students learn to interview news sources and create print and digital news presentations.
 Typical courses include:

 - Broadcast news reporting